fairanswers/FairBPM/README.md

 4. Finish

+The trigger would be a timer, which would go off every morning.
+That trigger could include information we need to complete the job, like what day of the month it is.

 ### Step 1:  Programmatically
 Programmatically, you can see there are two types of tasks: custom and standard.
-A custom commands interact wit the smart home: feed dog, water dog, medicate dog, order medication.
-Standard commands are for making decisions and simple calculations.
-Custom command look like this.
+Our custom commands interact with the smart home: feed dog, water dog, medicate dog, order medication.

+Custom steps are written in Python, and extend the Activity class.
+This gives them a method called 'execute' where the custom code can go.
+It's also the key to testing activities with different inputs and outputs before they go into production.

+Custom commands look like this:

 [This code in in example/fair_bpm_example.py]